Food Alcohol Certification is a must have certification for all managers, servers, cooks, key holders and supervisors?

 If not, then we have the solution for you.

-The Food Certification course is approved by the American National Standards Institute and the Conference for Food Protection (ANSI-CFP).
+Food Alcohol Certification course is approved by the American National Standards Institute and the Conference for Food Protection (ANSI-CFP).
 If your state has mandatory certification requirements, you need to have these courses.

 Click on your state on the map below to learn more about your state’s requirements, types of food alcohol certification courses, course registration and prices.
 These accredited certification courses for both Food and Alcohol are accepted in all states that have mandatory certification requirements for restaurant managers and employees.